-Note: The 2020 tax sale date has passed.
+Note: The 2021 tax sale date is to be determined.

 The sale is held in the County Council Chambers on the first floor of the Cherokee County Administrative Building, 110 Railroad Ave., Gaffney, SC 29340.